plusnew/core/README.md

 ```

 ### Try
 The Try-Component is for handling errors.
-When at the render function an error happened, the catch property will be executed and be displayed.
+When at the render function an error occured, the catch-function will be executed and the returnvalue will be displayed.
+Beware that every subcomponent of a try-component catches all exceptions in the renderfunctions

 ```ts
 import plusnew, { component, Try } from 'plusnew';